thomasmeadows/angular-ui-chat/README.md

       //process is activity here for user is typing...
     };

+    $scope.chatPrivateMessageCallbackFunction = function(message, userObject){
+      //process is activity here for user is typing...
+    };

   ```

   6. Each array is an array of objects, the following should be contained in each.
 User is an object of the user that is the owner of the chat instance.
 For security reasons it is not recommended to include user email addresses in calls related to chat functionality, this would leave anyone in the live chat open to having their emails scraped by a bot.